Beth Gylys

 Beth Ann Gylys (born 1964 Passaic, New Jersey) is a poet and professor of English and Creative Writing at Georgia State University.
-She has published five poetry collections, three of which have won awards.
+She has published eight poetry collections, three of which have won awards.

 Early life and education

 Gylys grew up in Pittsburgh, Pennsylvania, and graduated from Allegheny College with a bachelor's degree in 1986.
 She went on to receive a master's degree from Syracuse University and a Ph.D. in English and Creative Writing from University of Cincinnati.
 She has also attended the Stonecoast Writers Conference in Portland, Maine.

 Career

 Gylys formerly taught at Mercyhurst College in Erie, Pennsylvania.
 She is currently a professor of English and Creative Writing at Georgia State University.
 Her poems have appeared in The Paris Review, The Southern Review, The Kenyon Review, The New Republic, The Antioch Review, and The Columbia Review.

+She received a MacDowell Colony fellowship in 2001.
+In 2023 Georgia State University received a Mellon Foundation grant to start a literary journal called Beyond Bars.
+Gylys is the principal investigator for the project which connects incarcerated individuals can contribute writings and artwork for the journal.
+The journal's board includes four graduate students and three incarcerated students.

 Events

 Gylys' poem "Erratic Gardener" was featured on an episode of Garrison Keillor's A Prairie Home Companion in 1999.
 Her book of personal ads, titled Matchbook, has been set to music by composer Dan Welcher.
 She was a featured guest poet at the January 2013 meeting of the Georgia Poetry Society.